nativefier/nativefier/API.md

 --portable
 ```

-Make your app store its user data (cookies, cache, etc) inside the app folder, making it "portable" in the sense popularized by [PortableApps.com](https://portableapps.com/): you can carry it around e.g. on a USB key, and it will work the same with your data.
+*[New in 43.1.0]* Make your app store its user data (cookies, cache, etc) inside the app folder, making it "portable" in the sense popularized by [PortableApps.com](https://portableapps.com/): you can carry it around e.g. on a USB key, and it will work the same with your data.

 **IMPORTANT SECURITY NOTICE**